jlu5/SupyPlugins/RelayNext/README.md

 You can turn this prefixing on via:
 * `config plugins.RelayNext.noHighlight True`

-### Flood prevention *(experimental)*
+### Flood prevention
-RelayNext has experimental flood prevention built in, though it's not quite reliable yet.
+Flood prevention in RelayNext can be enabled with the following configuration option:
+* `config plugins.RelayNext.antiflood.enable True`

 When flood prevention is triggered, a warning message is displayed and all further messages of the matched type will be ignored for a certain amount of seconds.

-For example, in the event of a join flood, JOIN messages are blocked from being relayed, while other messages are still displayed.
-This can be useful in the event of a netsplit on a large network, to prevent the bot from flooding itself off, while still allowing conversations to be mostly unaffected.
+For example, in the event of a netsplit, QUIT and JOIN messages will be blocked to prevent the bot from flooding itself off, allowing conversations to be relayed mostly unaffected.

-To turn it on:
-* `config plugins.RelayNext.antiflood.enable True`

-You can then configure various the various options below:
+The following options allow you to fine tune RelayNext's flood prevention:

 * `plugins.RelayNext.antiflood.maximum`: configure the maximum amount of messages (PRIVMSGs) allowed in *X* seconds before flood prevention is triggered.
 * `plugins.RelayNext.antiflood.maximum.nonPrivmsgs`: configure the maximum amount of each non-PRIVMSG events (joins, quits, etc.) allowed in *X* seconds before flood prevention is triggered.
 * `plugins.RelayNext.antiflood.seconds`: configure the *X* amount of seconds mentioned above.
 * `plugins.RelayNext.antiflood.timeout`: determines the amount of seconds the bot will wait before flood prevention expires (messages are relayed as normal again).

-### Toggling colors and hostmask display
+### Miscellaneous formatting options

-You can enable/disable colors via the configuration variable `plugins.RelayNext.color`, and hostmask display via `plugins.RelayNext.hostmasks`.
+- You can enable/disable colors via the configuration variable `plugins.RelayNext.color`
+- Hostmask display can be configured via `plugins.RelayNext.hostmasks`.
+It defaults to True to make impersonating nicks more difficult, but you can turn this off if you wish.
+- Prefix display (`@`, `%`, or `+` in front of nicks) can be toggled via `plugins.RelayNext.showPrefixes`.